evacchi/wazero/site/content/docs/how_the_optimizing_compiler_works.md

 We use the ["block argument" variant of SSA][ssa-blocks], which is also the same representation [used in LLVM's MLIR][llvm-mlir].
 In this variant, each block takes a list of arguments.
-Each block ends with a jump instruction with an optional list of arguments; these arguments, are assigned to the target block's arguments like a function.
+Each block ends with a branching instruction (Branch, Return, Jump, etc...) with an optional list of arguments; these arguments are assigned to the target block's arguments like a function.

 Consider the first block `blk0`.